 It is widely accepted that music can have mystical and transformative powers, but because ‘pure’ music has no programme, Messiaen sought to refine his compositions to speak more clearly about the truths of the Catholic faith by developing a sophisticated semiotic system in which aspects of music become direct signs for words and concepts.
-Using interdisciplinary methodologies drawing on linguistics, cognition studies, theological studies and semiotics, Shenton traces the development of Messiaen’s sign system using examples from many of Messiaen’s works and concentrating in particular on the Méditations sur le mystère de la Sainte Trinité for organ, a suite which contains the most sophisticated and developed use of a sign system and represents a profound exegesis of Messiaen’s understanding of the Catholic triune God.
+Using interdisciplinary methodologies drawing on linguistics, cognition studies, theological studies, and semiotics, Shenton traces the development of Messiaen’s sign system using examples from many of Messiaen’s works and concentrating in particular on the Méditations sur le mystère de la Sainte Trinité for organ.
+This suite contains the most sophisticated and developed use of a sign system, and represents a profound exegesis of Messiaen’s understanding of the Catholic triune God.

 By working on issues of interpretation, Shenton endeavours to bridge the traditional gap between scholars and performers and to help people listen to Messiaen’s music with spirit and understanding.

 Olivier Messiaen’s System of Signs was awarded the 2009 Miller Book Award from the American Guild of Organists Organ Library.

 Communicating through music

 Linguistic analysis of the ‘langage communicable’

 Issues of cognition of Messiaen’s ‘langage’ and signs